numpy/numpy/doc/source/reference/c-api/array.rst

    the main ufunc registration function.
 This adds a new implementation/loop to a ufunc.
 It replaces `PyUFunc_RegisterLoopForType`.

+.. c:type:: PyUFunc_LoopSlot

+   Structure used to add multiple loops to ufuncs from ArrayMethod specs.
+   This is used in `PyUFunc_AddLoopsFromSpecs`.

+    .. c:struct:: PyUFunc_LoopSlot

+        .. c:member:: const char *name

+            The name of the ufunc to add the loop to.

+        .. c:member:: PyArrayMethod_Spec *spec

+            The ArrayMethod spec to use to create the loop.

+.. c:function:: int PyUFunc_AddLoopsFromSpecs( \
+                        PyUFunc_LoopSlot *slots)

+    .. versionadded:: 2.4

+    Add multiple loops to ufuncs from ArrayMethod specs.
+This also handles the registration of methods for the ufunc-like functions ``sort`` and ``argsort``.
+See :ref:`array-methods-sorting` for details.

+    The ``slots`` argument must be a  NULL-terminated array of `PyUFunc_LoopSlot` (see above), which give the name of the ufunc and spec needed to create the loop.

 .. c:function:: int PyUFunc_AddPromoter( \
                         PyObject *ufunc, PyObject *DType_tuple, PyObject *promoter)